-First Cloud Solution Designed to Help International Services Organisations Replace the Hairball of Disparate Applications Stifling Growth and Productivity
+First Cloud Solution Designed to Help International Services Organizations Replace the Hairball of Disparate Applications Stifling Growth and Productivity

-Leading Companies—Lloyd’s Register, Software AG, Siemens—Share Best Practices on How NetSuite Helps Manage and Grow Complex Global Services Organisations
+Leading Companies—Lloyd’s Register, Software AG, Siemens—Share Best Practices on How NetSuite Helps Manage and Grow Complex Global Services Organizations

 With this latest version of NetSuite OpenAir, international companies now have at their disposal a powerful, integrated application suite to meet the challenges of global services delivery, including comprehensive support for multiple languages, currencies, taxation rules and employee work guidelines.
 More than 9,200 users at Lloyd’s Register, 3,500 employees at Software AG and 2,700 at Siemens today are relying on NetSuite OpenAir for project management and resource management.
 For detailed product information, please visit http://www.openair.com/Products/NetSuite-OpenAir.

 NetSuite OpenAir addresses the unique and demanding needs of international mid-size and enterprise-class services organizations that need local, in-country control over key business processes, functions and workflows, as well as real-time global visibility across their entire business.
 This powerful capability enables services organizations to replace their current hairball of disparate, costly and often poorly integrated applications with an integrated suite that unifies project and resource management, project tracking and accounting, time and expense management, customer relationship management (CRM) and full enterprise resource planning (ERP) functionality.

 NetSuite OpenAir for international companies is a powerful solution that has the potential to do for services businesses what SAP’s R/3 software did for the manufacturing industry in the early 1990s with its pioneering work in establishing best practices for ERP.